Course Load Requirements

 Leave of Absence

-Not all of your courses will have a mid term exam.
+Not all of your courses will have a midterm exam.
 Such exams, if required, are scheduled by the course instructor.
 You are expected to be in attendance for all scheduled exams.
-If you happen to miss a midterm exam due to medical, emergency, or compassionate reasons, please contact your instructor as soon as possible.
-In some cases a makeup exam may be written, or in some cases more weight will be placed on the final exam in the course.
+If you happen to miss a midterm exam due to a medical emergency, or compassionate reasons, please contact your instructor as soon as possible.
+In some cases, a makeup exam may be written, or in some cases, more weight will be placed on the final exam in the course.
 You may be required to provide official documentation confirming your absence to Chiara Longhi, Director of Student Services, FSC 2613.

 A Deferred Standing (SD) may be granted once official documentation confirming your absence has been received and approved.
-In order to qualify for a SD, you must:
+To qualify for an SD, you must: